Hey Pet Parents & Pet Lovers,

 Eating Too Fast

-- It’s weird to think that eating too fast can cause gas, but think about how much air is going to get trapped inside your body if you don’t take the time to breathe out.
-A number of cats become very gassy because they’re eating too fast and may even throw up.
-You may want to get your cat a slow feeder or a puzzle feeder if they’re a vaccuum kitty!
+It’s weird to think that eating too fast can cause gas, but think about how much air is going to get trapped inside your body if you don’t take the time to breathe out.

-- It’s no surprise that garbage or spoiled food is bad for a kitty, but due to the upset, it may cause your cat’s stomach they may develop some excess gas.
+It’s no surprise that garbage or spoiled food is bad for a cat.
+Thing is, garbage or spoiled food may cause excess gas to develop due to the irritation or stomach upset.

-- Hairballs are an annoying cat trait that I’m sure everyone wishes didn’t exist, especially your kitty.
+Hairballs are an annoying cat trait that I’m sure everyone wishes didn’t exist, especially your kitty.
 The buildup of hair in the stomach or intestines may make it difficult for gas to pass through your cat’s body causing them to release it in a stinky cat fart.
-Always make sure to brush your cat and it may be time to check out some hairball control products to help your cat pass the hair quickly and effectively.

 ARE THERE ANY OTHER SYMPTOMS RELATED TO GAS THAT ARE SIGNS THAT SOMETHING IS WRONG WITH MY CAT?